47degrees/fp-with-arrow-videos/EitherT.md

 ```

 ^ So let's proceed with the last example.
-^ In this example we have several EitherT with UUID, String and Int in the right values,
+^ In this example, we have several EitherTs with UUID, String, and Int in the right values.
-^ With Λrrow we can map over the three of them with the Applicative Builder.
+^ With Λrrow we can map over all three of them with the Applicative Builder.
-^ If all them are contains a right value we could compose them inside a new data class where we see that the types
+^ If they all contain right values, we can compose them inside a new data class where we see that the types
 ^ are preserved.